Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: Introduction

-In some situations, one may only be interested in whether an event is possible at all rather than in its likelihood or propensity.
-Computer scientists call this situation nondeterminism.
-The distinction between possibility and impossibility can be treated via monads which are similar to probability monads.
-Instead of assigning to every space $X$ the collection of probability measures or valuations of a certain type on $X$, one now assigns to $X$ the collection of subsets of a certain type, where one can think of a subset as specifying those outcomes which are possible.
-The simplest monad of this type is arguably the finite powerset monad on $\cat{Set}$ \cite[Example 4.18]{manes03}, which assigns to every set the collection of its finite subsets.
-In this paper, we consider a close relative of this monad on $\cat{Top}$, the hyperspace monad $H$, which assigns to every topological space the space of closed subsets with the lower Vietoris topology.
-While this is also mostly known, our systematic exposition is of interest insofar as our treatment of $H$ is perfectly analogous to our treatment of $V$, which suggests that both of these monads are instances of a general construction which remains to be found.
+In some situations, one may only be interested in whether an event is possible at all rather than in its numerical likelihood or propensity.
+Computer scientists call this situation \emph{nondeterminism}.
+This distinction between possibility and impossibility can be treated via monads which are similar to probability monads.
+Instead of assigning to a space $X$ the collection of probability measures or valuations of a certain type, one assigns to $X$ the collection of subsets of a certain type, where one can think of a subset as specifying those outcomes which are possible.
+The simplest such monad is arguably the finite powerset monad on $\cat{Set}$ \cite[Example 4.18]{manes03}, which assigns to every set the collection of its finite subsets.
+In this paper, we consider a close relative of this monad on $\cat{Top}$, namely the Hoare hyperspace monad $H$.
+Its underlying functor assigns to every topological space the space of its closed subsets, seen as particular functionals on open subsets, just as valuations can be seen as functionals on lower semicontinuous functions.
+While this is also mostly known, our systematic exposition is of interest insofar as our treatment of $H$ is perfectly parallel to our treatment of $V$, which suggests that both of these monads are instances of a general construction (still an open question).